viclin0624/CGB/README.md

 * mlruns: some auto generate files in experiments.

-* model: main file is model_dgl.py defining fixed model and unfixed model.
+* model: main file is model_dgl.py defining designed model and trained model.

 ## Set hyperparameters
 * benchmarks/benchmark_dgl.py: use which explanation methods and learning rate when train models